hablapps/stateless/README.md

 # License

-Puretest is licensed under the Apache License, Version 2.0.
+Stateless is licensed under the Apache License, Version 2.0.